Remembering Gerhard, The Dude Abides

 Then in his late 80s Gerhard developed heart disease and for a time was in cardiac rehab where we visited him.
 He returned home but was never completely well, and during the pandemic we got the unhappy news that our friend had died.

-Like most funerals during that fitful time Gerhard’s service was Zoomed, and thus we missed the solace of mourning him together.
+Like most funerals during that fitful time Gerhard’s service was Zoomed, and thus we even missed the solace of mourning him together.

 But you are unforgettable Gerhard, the Dude abides.